heiher/natmap/README.md

 public address.

-And this program will call the script specified by the argument to inform the public address after the TCP port mapping is established. and the script can update it to the DNS record for external access.
+And this program will call the script specified by the argument to inform the public address after the port mapping is established. and the script can update to the DNS record for external access.

 Please note that you need to open the firewall to allow access to the bind port.